29th September, 393

 September 29, 1941

-Communists sentence Natalya Ivanovna Sundukova to death because she refuses to work for the Soviet state, declaring it is antichristian.
-She is convicted of “anti-Soviet propaganda among the prisoners and counter-revolutionary sabotage” and will be shot the following January.
+On this day in Christian History, Communists sentenced Natalya Ivanovna Sundukova to death because she refused to work for the Soviet state, declaring it is antichristian.
+She was convicted of “anti-Soviet propaganda among the prisoners and counter-revolutionary sabotage” and will be shot the following January.

 Death of notable Welsh evangelist and revivalist Evan Roberts near Cardiff.